 1. Making the Wrong Niche Choice

-The first reason for dropshipping fails is that the niche was chosen incorrectly.
+The first reason for dropshipping failure is that the niche was chosen incorrectly.
 With one of his dropshipping stores, a friend of mine wanted to target US visitors.

 He chose a specialized apparel line and began marketing it in the United States.
 Regrettably, he did not receive a single order.